Lancashire Cycle Routes

 The route takes you around the reservoir using a series of country lanes.
-There are some climbs with great views over the Rivington chain of reservoirs which includes Yarrow Reservoir, High Bullough Reservoir and Upper and Lower Rivington Reservoirs.
+There are some climbs with great views over the Rivington chain of reservoirs which includes Yarrow Reservoir, High Bullough Reservoir and the Rivington Reservoirs.

 It's easy to extend your outing by heading into the nearby Rivington Country Park where there are more cycle trails.

 The route below is a cycle route but the reservoir also has some lovely walking trails on the eastern side.
 If you park in the car park where this route starts then you can pick up a lovely waterside footpath which will take you to High Bullough reservoir.
 It's a lovely walk with woodland trails.
 You could extend it by climbing the nearby Winter Hill.

 You can also climb to the nearby Healey Nab for great views over the reservoir.
 On the Nab there are lots of footpaths and two colour coded mountain bike trails to try in the woodland area.

 Just to the north is the delightful hamlet of White Coppice with its idyllic cricket pitch and series of reservoirs.
 View Full Details>>